zedar/ratpack-spark-job-server/README.md

 ## Import example access log data into the HDFS

-We assume that the current user is used as a hadoop user too.
+We assume that the current user is hadoop's user too.
 So create folder structure in hdfs directly.

     $ echo $USER
     $ hdfs dfs -mkdir -p /user/$USER/input